neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 1. Problem Statement: Now day’s companies get data for possible threats from many sources.
 The problem here is sifting through it all and developing the Threat Intelligence.

-2. Research Question: Understand the reason for Threat intelligence and how to turn raw data into threat intelligence and advanced persistent threats.
+2. Research Question(s): Understand the reason for Threat intelligence and how to turn raw data into threat intelligence and advanced persistent threats.

 3. Contribution: This paper strives to give the community the ability to sort data and make it useable and share it for the best outcome and prevent threats.